 As a learning tool, students can temporarily use the archaic grammar technique of un-inflecting (or neutering) adjectives that come between possessive pronouns and neuter nouns.
 For example: "zijn smal rustbed"-(his narrow bed, ie. grave), or "haar ovaal gelaat"-(her oval face).

-In summary, the core masculine endings can be considered to be just the five endings '-el, -er/-aar, -em, -on, and -o'(exclusively in two-syllable nouns).
+In summary, the core masculine endings can be considered to be just the six endings '-el, -er/-aar/-or, -em, and -on.
 Feminine endings are characterized by "gentle" or "bright" vowels, such as soft short, 'a's', 'e's, and 'i's, plus "bright" 'ii's and 'ee's, (which may end with a characteristically-feminine 'k' or 'ks' sound).
 Neuter endings are characterized by diminutives, 'triple-o,u,t's', and emphatic/stressed endings.

 Finally, even if beginning students make some errors by applying these general rules, they will still get more than 90% of genders correct.

 e.
 The one remaining big exception is the word Wonder-(miracle).
 That it is neuter is amazing!